-US stocks are mixed as investors wait for trade news
+US stocks sink again as tech shares extend slump

 The worry is that big losses in some developing markets could ripple out into the global financial system, as they have in the past, notably in the late 1990s, when several Asian countries eventually required financial rescue.

-BONDS: Bond prices were little changed.
-The yield on the 10-year Treasury note held steady at 2.90 percent.
+BONDS: Bond prices turned higher.
+The yield on the 10-year Treasury note fell to 2.88 percent from 2.90 percent.

-ENERGY: Benchmark U.S. crude rose 0.1 percent to $68.80 a barrel in New York.
-Brent crude, used to price international oils, added 0.3 percent to $77.53 a barrel in London.
+ENERGY: Benchmark U.S. crude shed 1.5 percent to $67.68 a barrel in New York.
+Brent crude, used to price international oils, lost 0.8 percent to $76.69 a barrel in London.

-OVERSEAS: The CAC 40 in France added 0.4 percent and Germany’s DAX slipped 0.1 percent.
-In Britain, the FTSE 100 lost 0.2 percent.
+OVERSEAS: The CAC 40 in France gave up an early gain and was little changed.
+Germany’s DAX fell 0.6 percent and in Britain the FTSE 100 lost 0.7 percent.

 Japan’s benchmark Nikkei 225 lost 0.4 percent and the Kospi in South Korea dropped 0.2 percent.
 Hong Kong’s Hang Seng tumbled 1 percent.